Sierra-Alpha/desert/readme.md

 (because you're already logged in and an authorised user with the SSH Connection).

-Then you should do the following to regenerate the SSH keys (taken from here: )
+Then you should do the following to regenerate the SSH keys

 ** Note if you get disconnected during these commands it's likely to be impossible to reconnect through SSH but you can still use docker to get a